Alpha particle

 Alpha particles, also called alpha rays or alpha radiation, consist of two protons and two neutrons bound together into a particle identical to the nucleus of a helium-4 atom.
-They are generally produced in the process of alpha decay but may also be produced in different ways.
+They are generally produced in the process of alpha decay but may also be produced in other ways.
 Alpha particles are named after the first letter in the Greek alphabet, α.
 The symbol for the alpha particle is α or α^{2+}.
-Because they are identical to helium nuclei, they are also sometimes written as He^{2+} or ^{4}_{2}He^{2+} indicating a helium ion with a +2 charge (missing its two electrons).
+Because they are identical to helium nuclei, they are also sometimes written as or ^{4}_{2}He^{2+} indicating a helium ion with a +2 charge (missing its two electrons).
 Once the ion gains electrons from its environment, the alpha particle becomes a normal (electrically neutral) helium atom ^{4}_{2}He.

 Alpha particles have a net spin of zero.
 When produced in standard alpha radioactive decay, alpha particles generally have a kinetic energy of about 5 MeV and a velocity in the vicinity of 4% of the speed of light.
 They are a highly ionizing form of particle radiation, with low penetration depth (stopped by a few centimetres of air, or by the skin).

 However, so-called long-range alpha particles from ternary fission are three times as energetic and penetrate three times as far.
 The helium nuclei that form 10–12% of cosmic rays are also usually of much higher energy than those produced by nuclear decay processes, and thus may be highly penetrating and able to traverse the human body and also many metres of dense solid shielding, depending on their energy.
 To a lesser extent, this is also true of very high-energy helium nuclei produced by particle accelerators.

 Name

 The term "alpha particle" was coined by Ernest Rutherford in reporting his studies of the properties of uranium radiation.
 The radiation appeared to have two different characters, the first he called "$\alpha$ radiation" and the more penetrating one he called "$\beta$ radiation".
 After five years of additional experimental work, Rutherford and Hans Geiger determined that "the alpha particle, after it has lost its positive charge, is a Helium atom".

-Alpha radiation consists of particles equivalent to doubly-ionized helium nuclei (He^{2+}), which can gain electrons from passing through matter.
-This mechanism is the origin of terrestrial helium gas.
+Most terrestrial helium gas (^{4}He) derives from the alpha particle radioactive decay of thorium and uranium followed by electron gain from surrounding matter.